Example: [Collected via e-mail, August 2009]

 Hundreds of villagers and other volunteers then help plant the four different coloured varieties of rice in the vast fields.

-The most famous work is grown in the village of Inakadate, 600 miles north of Tokyo, where the tradition began in 1993.
+The most famous work is grown in the village of Inakadate,

 Each year a different design is on show and more than 15,000 visitors travel to see the creation.